jw00006/MIST353/README.md

 # MIST 353 Assignment 2: Prototype Development and Research for Web Application

-**1. Complete a Competitive Analysis**
+## 1. Complete a Competitive Analysis
-- website 1
+- website 1 / Identify
-	- Write a paragraph, Identify things you recognize
+	- Write a paragraph, mark down things you recognize
+	- TECHNICAL INSPECTION / INSPECT ELEMENT
+	- NOTICE ANY URL CHANGES OR SIGNIFICANCE OF ?
+OR # IN URL

-- website 2
+- website 2 / Identify
-	- Write a paragraph, Identify things you recognize
+	- Write a paragraph, mark down things you recognize
+	- TECHNICAL INSPECTION / INSPECT ELEMENT
+	- NOTICE ANY URL CHANGES OR SIGNIFICANCE OF ?
+OR # IN URL
-- website 3
+- website 3 / Identify
+	- Write a paragraph, mark down things you recognize
+	- TECHNICAL INSPECTION / INSPECT ELEMENT
-	- Write a paragraph, Identify things you recognize note any ideas may want to add / include
+	- NOTICE ANY URL CHANGES OR SIGNIFICANCE OF ?
+OR # IN URL ^^ note any ideas may want to add / include ^^

-**2. Complete Github Repository Research**
+## 2. Complete Github Repository Research
-- website 1
+- GITHUB 1
 	- summarize each repository and your takeaways from the READMEs
-- website 2
+- GITHUB 2
 	- summarize each repository and your takeaways from the READMEs

-**3. Develop a Prototype**
+## 3. Develop a Prototype
 - mention changes made to index file
 - mention changes made to searchresults
 LOOK BACK AT RUBRIC MISSED SOME REQUIREMENTS HERE